ucsd-cse131-f19/ucsd-cse131-f19.github.io/pa2/index.md

 - `IPush`, `IPop`

-    These two instructions manage values on the stack.  `push` adds a value at the current location of `rsp`, and increments `rsp` to point past the added value.  `pop` decrements `rsp` and moves the value at the location `rsp` was pointing to into the provided arg.
+    These two instructions manage values on the stack.  `push` decrements `rsp` by 8 and sets the given value at updated address in `rsp`.  `pop` retrieves the value at `rsp` into the given register and increments `rsp` by 8.

 - `ICall`